AbhishekMajila/File-System-Simulator/__pycache__/README.md

 2. Run the `gui.py` script (you may need to recompile or restore it from source).
 3. Use the interface to manage files and observe block usage.

-> Note: Only `.pyc` (compiled) files for the GUI and backend are included.
-If you're contributing, please include the source `.py` files.

 ## 📜 License